seanacald/2020_FinalProj/README.md

 To view where the data from the socket is saved, navigate through to: "TitleScreen\src\titlescreen\scores". <br />
 If you would like to view the code individually, navigate through to: "TitleScreen\src\titlescreen", and select whichever .java file you'd like. <br />

+## Final Reminder
+To properly ensure the code is properly executed, click the Hammer and Broom icon (to the left of the Play Button), or you can press SHIFT+F11. <br />